Green Screen Keyer filter controls in Motion

 Light Wrap is the last operation in the image-processing pipeline.
 In other words, the light-wrap effect is added after every other image operation is processed, including filters, lights and shading, and other composited effects.
 As a result, Light Wrap accounts for any other visual effect that might alter the look of the object it is applied to, yielding the most desirable result.

-Important: If the layer is set to the Light Wrap blend mode and you increase the Light Wrap parameter in the Keyer filter above 0, the Light Wrap parameters of the Keyer filter take precedence (and the Light Wrap blend mode in the Properties Inspector is ignored).
-However, the Light Wrap blend mode in the Properties Inspector for a group overrides the Light Wrap parameters of any Keyer filters applied to layers in that group.
+Note: If the layer is set to the Light Wrap blend mode and you increase the Light Wrap parameter in the Green Screen Keyer filter above 0, the Light Wrap parameters of the Green Screen Keyer filter take precedence (and the Light Wrap blend mode in the Properties Inspector is ignored).
+However, the Light Wrap blend mode in the Properties Inspector for a group overrides the Light Wrap parameters of any Green Screen Keyer filters applied to layers in that group.

 The Light Wrap group contains the following controls: